avrilcoghlan/vibriowatch/docs/source/closerelatives.rst

 Use cgMLST to find close relatives of your isolate: example 4
 -------------------------------------------------------------

+Note that occasionally you may find that the barchart with closely related isolates is greyed out.
+When
-Note that occasionally you may find that the barchart with closely related isolates is greyed out, even though when you mouse over it you may see a message saying something like 'cluster of 1869 at threshold of 19'.
+you mouse over it
+you may see a message saying something like 'cluster of 1869 at threshold of 19'.
 The reason that the barchart is greyed out, and that you can't click on it to see the cgMLT cluster, is that the cluster is too large for Vibriowatch to display.

 An example is isolate NALMLE08, collected by `Baddam et al 2020`_ in Bangladesh in 2018: